-Getting Started with Genealogy, Ancestry & Family History
+Getting Started with Family Trees

 What is Genealogy?
 Genealogy is the tracing of descent through different ancestors.
 It is also an investigation of family history and how one creates a family tree.
 It's how families learn about their own history and heritage.
 Many people have a general idea of their immediate family for a generation or so back, but nothing too in depth.
 It can take much research to complete a genealogy chart.
 There can be gaps and finding just the right records can make all the difference for California genealogy records.
 The key is knowing which records to use for strong genealogy results.

 Millions of people around the world trace their family roots each year for many reasons.
 Some are simply curious about their family roots, others seek family information to reunite relatives or for medical history.
-There is an abundance of resources available for people who have traced their ancestry to this country.
+There is an abundance of resources available for people who have traced their family tree to this country.
 With a little information, it is possible to begin a search of records that can unveil information about family history.
 The good news is that today, it is very easy to find information about the origin of your family.

 Each State has information on its history, discontinued and extinct counties, archives, museums and libraries, Historical & Genealogical Societies, links to state & county government, state & county genealogy links.
 It also explains the Family History and genealogical records available for the State and each county within that State.